PuzzleDev/django-uploadcleaner/README.md

 The best way to use clean_obsolete_uploads is to set up a cron job to execute it regularly.
 The admin interface show all the cleanups.

+Note: this software is distribute with no warranty at all.
+Use it at your own risk.